If you are in a hurry the best freediving watch is the Cressi Leonardo

 - The alarms are not loud enough to be heard underwater

 Cressi Giotto is a wrist computer that comes with basic features that provide you with the necessary information you need with regard to freediving.
-It provides you with the current depth, maximum depth, dive times, the possible need to compression, ascent rate as well as the surface intervals between the dives.
+It provides you with the current depth, maximum depth, dive times, the possible need to compression, ascent rate as well as the surface intervals between the dives in dive mode.
 You can easily switch through these features without any issues.

 It features a Priority Compartment Digital Display where all the information is displayed.
 This display system allows direct and easy interaction between the diver and the computer.
 Moreover, it ensures a clear understanding of all the information required at any time of need.